GoogleChrome/web.dev/src/site/content/en/blog/aurora-resource-inlining/index.md

 existing and new applications to enable it, bringing the improvement to the entire ecosystem.

 This improvement is enabled by default from Next.js v10.2 and Angular v11.
-Both have support for Google and Adobe fonts inlining.
+Both have support for inlining Google and Adobe fonts.
 Angular is expecting to introduce the latter in v12.2.

 You can find the implementation of [font inlining in Next.js on GitHub](https://github.com/vercel/next.js/pull/14746), and learn more about the optimization in the